SrinavyaTalluri/ecommerce_php/README.md

-# 🛍️ PHP eCommerce Website
+# 🛍️ PHP ECommerce Website

 This is a simple and responsive eCommerce website built with PHP, HTML, CSS, and MySQL.
 It features a shopping cart, user authentication, and admin product management.